 Medigap plans can help pay for Medicare Part A and Part B medical coverage gaps.
 All insurance companies offer the same basic benefits for Medigap plans.
 In addition, the coverage and services of your Medigap plan will remain the same across all states.

-North Dakota Medicare Supplement plans costs can vary based on your unique health needs.
+North Dakota Medicare Supplement plan costs can vary based on your unique health needs.
 For example, these plans can have different premiums based on where you live.

 Medicare Supplement plan rates depend on many factors, including location, gender, age, tobacco use, enrollment date, etc.